FactionCalculus as applied to politics.

 * '''Progressive Liberals''': Somewhat rarer (and usually smaller) than any other type of (non-fringe) party on this list, but they still show up often enough to be worth mentioning here.
 They have a very progressive stance on social issues and often a slightly-right-of-centre economic programme.
 They are also known for their fondness for electoral reform; many Progressive Liberal parties have 'Democratic' in their name for this reason, and indeed they are, in many ways, comparable to the Democratic Party in the US.
 They are often seen as sophisticated, nuanced and pragmatic; this image mostly attracts votes from the intellectual elite.
 A Progressive Liberal party will often work together with more or less anyone except the Far Right and the Far Left, but they're often especially cosy with the Greens, with whom they share their progressive social agenda.

-* '''Social Democrats''': Almost always the principal left-wing party, and the direct opponents of the Classical Liberals.
-They will often have "Labour" or "Workers'" in their name, indicating their roots in the old struggle for high wages, decent working conditions and generous social security.
+* '''Social Democrats''': Almost always the principal left-wing party, and the direct opponents of the Classical Liberals and/or Conservatives.
+They will often have "Labour" or "Workers'" in their name, indicating their roots in the 19th century working class struggle for higher wages, decent working conditions and a social safety net.
 (In former Soviet Bloc countries, instead, they often are direct descendants of the Party.)
 They are clearly on the left, but not radically so, on both economic and social issues.
 Many of them made a move to the economic right in TheNineties (the "Third Way"), but most of them have returned to their left-wing roots since.

 * '''Greens''': As the name implies, a party that cares a great deal about sustainability and the environment.
 They support clean energies and oppose nuclear power and GMOs.
 This is usually coupled with a firmly left-wing (though not in a traditional way) economic agenda and a very progressive stance on social issues.
+Political correctness is a virtue for Greens.
 Natural allies of the Social Democrats and the Progressive Liberals.

 ** Green parties also sometimes have a strong business-friendly/classical liberal wing or similar internal factions.
 Most common lines of divide are the aforementioned classical liberal against social democratic, social democratic against far left or "Fundi" ("fundamentalist", opposition strategy) against "Realo" ("Realpolitik", strategy of working towards a coalition)